ddambreville/easy_plot/Read_me.txt

 Requires  : - pyqtgraph library must be install on your computer

 Known issue :
-    - With -p option, figures dimensions are not equal
+    - figures dimensions may be not equal

 Summary : This module permit to plot datas easilier from cvs file